ZGB97/Haunt-House-Game/README.md

 <h2>Description</h2>
-Simple Haunted House game developed in C programing Language.
+Simple Haunted House game that was developed in C programing Language.
 <br />